go4tech-au/cloud-internal-devops/README.md

 At this point you have the git repository that contains a simple application that includes for instance, a package.json file, which is used by NodeJS dependency manager.

 - Now you are able to create the application.
-In this case you are going to provide the name that you like based in the your **youremailaccount** name:
+In this case you are going to provide the name that you like based in the your **YourHerokuEmailAccount** name (but you can also name it with the name that you want, but it need to be unique so if you choose one that already exist, you are going to get an error) :

 ```javascript
 heroku create youremailaccount